hackshackers/hackshackers-hugo/content/blog/2019/02/propose-session-dataharvest-belgium.md

 ---
 title: Propose a session for Dataharvest in Belgium
 authors:
 - Samantha Sunne
 date: "2019-02-10"
 categories:
 - Newsletter
 ---

 Hello, hacks and hackers!
 The [European Investigative Journalism Conference](https://dataharvest.eu/), aka Dataharvest, is coming up this May in Mechelen, Belgium.
-Their call for pitches ends this Friday:
+Their call for pitches ends this Friday.

-{{< tweet 1093093209163603968 >}}

 Fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSfzb0F6Vwf1CBQrrrld9fBilh0rG9Mfll_BOeuu6hgshoT_Ew/viewform?fbclid=IwAR1A1J6nVhmFm0PJDhtoE7zbwoTFqItUcvz15wtC_M0GVGVllbiKKesbQ9A) to submit ideas for speakers, sessions, tools or talks, and represent Hacks/Hackers!